-- 1. Disconnect J-505 NIBP pump connector, J-7 SpO2 interface connector, and J-502 Power supply connector, all on the top edge of the board. - 2.
-Disengage the captive cable connectors for the Recorder and Temperature options at the bottom left and right edges of the board. - 3.
+1. Disconnect J-505 NIBP pump connector, J-7 SpO2 interface connector (advanced model), and J-502 Power supply connector, all on the top edge of the board.

+- 2. Disengage the captive cable connectors for the Recorder and Temperature options at the bottom left and right edges of the board. - 3.
 Disconnect gray ribbon cable at J-603 to the external interface connectors. - 4.
-Disconnect J-651 the LCD back lite connector. - 5.
+Disconnect J-651 the LED backlight connector (advanced model). - 5.
 Disconnect silicon hose from pump, at the right angle elbow. - 6.
 Remove the four hexagonal spacers and one Phillips head screw on the board. - 7.
-Lift board up gently and disconnect data ribbon cable from J-8 to the LCD display.
+Lift board up gently and disconnect data ribbon cable from J-8 to the LCD display (advanced model).